crums-io/skipledger/docs/index.md

 Morsels are compact files containing tamper proof structures that encapsulate information about the ledger's state.
 They may contain:

-1. *only opaque hashes*.
+1. *opaque row hashes only*.
 These are called *state-morsel*s.
-Such a morsel only reveals how many rows are in the ledger as well as how the hash of the last row is related to that of the first in the ledger.
+Such a morsel only reveals how many rows are in the ledger it represents as well as how the hash of the last row is related to that of the first in the ledger.
 This information is compact no matter how many rows the ledger has.
-State morsels can be thought of as rich fingerprints: as a ledger evolves its new fingerprint can be validated against older ones.
+Think of state morsels as rich fingerprints: as a ledger evolves its new fingerprint can be validated against its older ones.

 2. *source rows*.
-Any reasonably small subset of the source rows from a ledger may be included in a morsel.
+A morsel may include any reasonably small subset of source rows from a ledger.
 (Morsels are designed to be, well.. morsels: they're supposed to fit in memory.)
-Any column value in these source rows may optionally be redacted by substituting that value with the column's hash.
+Any column value in these source rows may have been redacted by its substitution with a hash.
 (The hashing procedure resists both rainbow attacks and frequency analysis.)

 3. *witness records*.
-A morsel may also contain one or more tamper proof records (called *crumtrail*s) indicating the time the hash of a particular row in the ledger (identified by its row number) was witnessed by the `crums.io ` service.
+A morsel may also contain one or more tamper proof records (called *crumtrail*s) indicating the time the hash of a particular row in the ledger (identified by its row number) was witnessed by the `crums.io` service.
 Since the hash of every row in the ledger [also] depends on the hash of every row before it, a crumtrail for a given row number establishes the minimum age of that row and *every row before that row number*.